 Loading lifts with skis or a snowboard in the winter is much different than loading your mountain bike in the summer.
 See below for information on using ski area lifts in the winter and summer.

-Alpine Responsibility Code #9 states “You must not use lifts or terrain if your ability is impaired through the use of alcohol or drugs.”
+Alpine Responsibility Code #9 states “Do not use lifts or terrain when impaired by alcohol or drugs.”

 Tips for riding ski lifts